void

 Breitenbrunn

-The village by the sea that Vodička refers to is not mentioned by name but Klara Köttner-Benigni presents a well-founded theory about what may have inspired Hašek when he wrote this sequence of The Good Soldier Švejk.
-In Breitenbrunn there was an inn that suits Vodička's description in an anecdote he tells Švejk in Királyhida.
-The place in question was the commmunity hall, also known as Großes Wirtshaus, now Die Prangerschenke[a] and is still operating (2023).
-Supporting this theory is that such large pubs were uncommon in the area and that Breitenbrunn is located quite cose to Brucker Lager.
+The village by the lake that Vodička refers to is not mentioned by name, but Klara Köttner-Benigni presents a well-founded theory about what may have inspired Hašek when he wrote this sequence of The Good Soldier Švejk.
+In Breitenbrunn, there was an inn that matches Vodička's description in an anecdote he tells Švejk in Királyhida.
+The place in question was the community hall, also known as Großes Wirtshaus, now Die Prangerschenke[a], and is still operating (2023).
+Supporting this theory is that such large pubs were uncommon in the area and that Breitenbrunn is located relatively close to Brucker Lager.
 The neighbouring village Winden am See would also be a candidate.

 Die Prangerschencke